-Income from grants, contracts and other services rendered is included to the extent of the completion of the contract or service concerned.
+Income from grants, contracts and other services rendered is included to the extent the conditions of the funding have been met or the extent of the completion of the contract or service concerned.

 All income from short-term deposits is credited to the income and expenditure account in the period in which it is earned.